Womens Day 9 August

 (For anyone who does not know the history – “pass laws” were legislation that required African persons to carry a document on them to ‘prove’ that they were allowed to enter a ‘white area’ during the Apartheid regime).

-On this day in 1956, over 20 000 women of all races and ages from every corner of South Africa marched together towards the Union Buildings in Pretoria.
+On this day in 1956, over 20 000 women of all races and ages from every corner of South Africa marched together towards the Union Buildings in Pretoria Accommodation.
 These brave women were marching in protest against the pass laws that proposed even further restrictions on the movements of women.

 Organised by the Federation of South African Women, the March was led by four brave women; Helen Joseph, Rahima Moosa, Sophie Williams and Lilian Ngoyi.
-The leaders delivered petitions to Prime Minister JG Strijdom’s office within the Union Buildings in Pretoria.
+The leaders delivered petitions to Prime Minister JG Strijdom’s office within the Union Buildings in Pretoria Accommodation.